 - i.
-That the Early Help for Mental Health (EH4MH) service (or equivalent) is continued beyond the 3+1+1 year period of the current contract. - ii.
-That EH4MH continues to be offered to all primary schools in Devon to try to ensure maximum take up of the service.
+That Early Help for Mental Health (EH4MH) provision is continued. - ii.
+That EH4MH continues to be offered to all primary schools in Devon to ensure maximum take up of the service.

 Schools

 That there is better awareness in schools in Devon as to the nationally available tools and resources on emotional and health & wellbeing, that can be linked in with EH4MH, promoting use of a range of strategies to ensure wrap-around support to young people including counselling, peer mentoring and internal pastoral support.